EvanJP/IASAS_site/README.md

 - Countdown (WAITING ON PLUGIN)

 ### TODO:
+  - Add mobile and desktop follower button to display dropdown list
   - Create push features
   - Finish Hall of Fame
   - Add Map for Stuff To Do Around Taipei